Kamaal Dhamaal Malamaal: Production

-The film is being and produced by Percept Picture Company.
+The film was produced by Percept Picture Company.

 Controversy

 Catholic organisations in India have protested the film as blasphemous and offensive.
 The Goan Catholic Welfare Union threatened to disallow the screening in their state.
 Shailendra Singh of Percept Picture Company has said the film is in fact clean and that he respects the sentiments of Catholics.

 Soundtrack

 The soundtrack was composed by Sajid Wajid, with lyrics penned by Jalees Sherwani.
 The album consists of six songs.
 The audio rights of the film were acquired by T-Series.
 The album was launched on 13 September 2012 at Mumbai.